 - Attend employer information sessions.
 Learn about the organization.

 - Search online.
 Use online resources such as Hoovers and Vault.

-- Use HireTigers.
-Each organization that recruits on campus has a HireTigers profile.
-Go to the “Employer” tab and type in the organization name.
-You will find a description, website links and recruiters’ contact details.
+- Use Handshake.
+Each organization that recruits on campus has a Handshake profile.
+If you search their name in the system, you will find a description, website links and more.

 - Get social.
 Search and follow organizations on social media platforms.

 On-Campus Recruiting Tips

 These simple tips can help you avoid unnecessary stress and have a smooth interviewing experience.
 Make sure that you review and understand our on-campus recruiting policies.

 Avoid back-to-back interviews.

 Interviews often run behind, which means you may get out of your first interview later than expected and have even less time to get to the next.

 Always arrive a few minutes early.
 Bring an extra copy of your resume and cover letter as well as a portfolio with notepaper and a pen.
 It is helpful to prepare and bring a list of questions for the interviewer.